5am5ecure/5am5ecure.github.io/_posts/2021-09-12-sysmon-2021-red-canary-threat-detection-report.md

 <h1>Detection Report Summary</h1>

-<p>The 2021 <a href="https://redcanary.com/">Red Canary</a> threat report featured a wealth of malicious TTPs, mapped to the <a href="https://attack.mitre.org/">MITRE ATT&CK</a> framework, and I decided to use them to level up my <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon"> Sysmon </a> policy.</p>
+<p>The 2021 <a href="https://redcanary.com/">Red Canary</a> threat report featured a wealth of malicious TTPs, mapped to the <a href="https://attack.mitre.org/">MITRE ATT&CK</a> framework, and I decided to use them to level up my <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon">Sysmon</a> policy.</p>

 <p>Seperate Sysmon detection categories were created for each 'Top Techniques' item listed within the report.</p>